 How to cite this article:

-Kamlesh Singh, Shambhu Singh and Gautam Verma.
+Kamlesh Singh, Shambhu Singh, Gautam Verma.
 Evaluate the performance of multiple powered knapsack sprayer in the field and laboratory.
-International Journal of Fauna and Biological Studies.
-2018; 5(1): 148-151.
+Int J Fauna Biol Stud 2018;5(1):148-151.